-- Shrimps can quickly outgrow the ‘substrate shelter’
+- Shrimps can quickly outgrow the “substrate shelter”

-This substrate packs an impressive amount of nutrients within itself.
-These nutrients are very good for the aquatic plants.
-They provide great source of nutrients for the plants to grow and stay healthy.
+This substrate packs an impressive amount of nutrients that are very good for aquatic plants.
+They provide a great source of nutrients for the plants to grow and stay healthy.

-One more great benefit of this substrate is its ability to maintain and control the pH level of the tank.
-Unlike a few other types of substrates, this substrate lowers the pH in the aquarium.
+One more benefit of this substrate is its ability to maintain and control the pH level of the tank.
+Unlike a few other types, this substrate lowers the pH in the aquarium.
 This soil buffers water pH level at a 6.6 to 6.8 depending on the water parameters.